eievui5/bnuuy/README.md

 ## Integration Tests

-amiquip contains integration tests that require a RabbitMQ server.
+bnuuy contains integration tests that require a RabbitMQ server.
 To run these, set the `AMIQUIP_TEST_URL` environment variable to an `amqp://` or `amqps://` URL before running `cargo test`.
 For example, if you have a RabbitMQ instance running with the default guest account on your development machine: